bindubritto/learning-javascript/core-js/03-Closure.md

 // A function ran, the function excuted, it's never gonna executed agian
 // BUT it's going remember that there are references to that variables.
 So child
 // scope always has access to the parent's scope.

-// But parent's scope don't have access to child scope.